 In an international study led by Prof. Dr. Ruth Ladenstein and Dr. Ulrike Pötschger from St. Anna Children´s Cancer Research Institute and St. Anna Children´s Hospital, and recently published in the scientific "Journal of Clinical Oncology", the surgical aspect of a multimodal high-risk neuroblastoma therapy in relation to the other forms of therapy has now been successfully examined.

-Experts from 128 medical centers in 18 different countries observed a total of 1,531 high-risk childhood neuroblastoma patients over more than six years.
+Experts from 128 medical centers in 18 different countries observed a total of 1,531 high-risk childhood neuroblastoma patients over many years.
 Considering the rarity of childhood cancers, this considerable number of patients is remarkable in that it allows for a highly reliable statistical analysis of the results and thus enables clear new therapy recommendations.
 The cancer patients in this study received induction chemotherapy, surgical interventions and high-dose chemotherapy with stem cell infusion in a selected order depending on the clinical course, followed by local radiotherapy and, if already available, immunotherapy.
 The focus of this study was to determine the influence of surgical intervention on the survival of high-risk neuroblastoma patients.

 The surgical resection of a neuroblastoma is a very difficult procedure.
 Due to the nature of the tumor, it is not always completely successful and numerous factors such as the localization of the tumor and the preservation of important organs such as the kidneys for the subsequent high-dose chemotherapy must be taken into account.
 Therefore, the question arises whether the highly complicated complete macroscopic removal of the tumor has an advantage over incomplete tumor resection.